tr41z/dirgo/README.md

 ## 🛠️ Installation

-#### To install dirgo, you need to have Go installed on your system.
+#### To run dirgo, you need to have Go installed on your system.
 You can download Go from the official website: https://golang.org/dl/.

 #### Clone the repository and build the tool using the following commands: